Kazan, SW1V 1DW

 Turkish restaurant near Victoria Station.

-Inside, it stretches back a fair way from the frontage, with a low ceiling and not much natural light except at the front.
+Inside, the main room stretches back a fair way from the frontage, with a low ceiling and not much natural light except at the front.
 The ambience and decor are fairly smart.
-Comfortably-padded leather chairs flank polished wooden tables set with ribbon-tied white linen napkins, and wine and water glasses are arranged elegantly on a subtle diagonal across the table.
+Comfortably-padded leather chairs flank polished marble-effect tables set with ribbon-tied white linen napkins, and wine and water glasses are arranged elegantly on a subtle diagonal across the table.
+There's also a side room, which is smaller and cosier.

-Kake and James visited on a Tuesday lunchtime in October 2010.
-When we arrived around 1pm, there were a fair few people in, but plenty of free tables.
+Kake has visited twice now, both times accompanied by a friend, most recently in June 2017.
+When we arrived around 1pm on a Tuesday lunchtime in October 2010, there were a fair few people in, but plenty of free tables.
 No music was playing, though there was already plenty of background noise from people's conversations.
+The number of customers was similar on a Friday lunchtime in June 2017, but this time Turkish music was playing, not too loud.

-Turkish bread photo and olives photo were provided free of charge, and there was no problem bringing us tap water.
+Turkish bread photo and olives photo were provided free of charge both times, and there was no problem bringing us tap water.
 The bread was fresh, warm, sesame-speckled, and wholemeal (the latter being a welcome change from the usual white version).

-We only wanted a light lunch, so we ordered the mezze starter platter (£13 for two people; a one-person version would have been £8) photo.
+We only wanted a light lunch on both our visits, so we ordered the vegetarian mezze platter to share (£18 in June 2017) Oct 2010 photo, June 2017 photo.
 Although the portions on this were relatively small, the quality was good.
 Each individual item had a distinct combination of flavours which nevertheless went well with everything else on the plate.
 Precise knifework was evident, and they'd also added interesting finishing touches such as a topping of pomegranate seeds on the tabbouleh.

-Although they have a reasonably extensive wine list photo, we instead went for a couple of options from their non-alcoholic cocktail list photo — Turkish lemonade (fresh mint, lemon juice, sugar syrup, lemonade, rose water; £4) and Kazan delight (pomegranate juice, apple juice, rose petal syrup; £4).
+They have a reasonably extensive wine list Oct 2010 photo, but we focused on their non-alcoholic cocktail list Oct 2010 photo — Turkish lemonade (fresh mint, lemon juice, sugar syrup, lemonade, rose water; £4.50 in June 2017) photo and Kazan delight (pomegranate juice, apple juice, rose petal syrup; £4 in Oct 2010).
 Both of these were nicely balanced, not too sweet, and a reasonable size.
 They also sell ayran, a Turkish drink based on yoghurt.

-Our bill, which didn't include a service charge, was accompanied by four small cubes of some very competent Turkish delight, studded with pistachios and very lightly dusted with icing sugar.
+Our bill both times was accompanied by four small cubes of some very competent Turkish delight, studded with pistachios and very lightly dusted with icing sugar.
+No service charge was included in October 2010, but in June 2017 there was an auto-added 10% charge.

 Kake's verdict: The prices are perhaps a little high for the quantity you get, but I generally prefer quality over quantity anyway, and I had no complaints about the quality here.
 I would like to come back and try some of their grilled meats, and I'd make a special journey to do so.

-Accessibility: A step up to get in.
-I think it's step-free to all seating and to the toilets once you're in, but I'm not 100% sure.
+Accessibility: A ramp to get in, and step-free to all seating and to the toilets once you're in.